o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-updating.md

 ---
-description: ' Learn how to update dynamic content and use dynamic content versioning for your &ALYlong; dynamic content packages. '
+description: ' Learn how to update dynamic content and use dynamic content versioning for your Amazon Lumberyard dynamic content packages. '
 title: Updating Dynamic Content
 ---
 # Updating Dynamic Content {#cloud-canvas-cloud-gem-dc-updating}